31Zeta/Zeta-DiscordBot/README.md

 Put the unzipped ffmpeg file into the bin folder.

-Use following command to start Discord Bot:
+Use the following command to start Discord Bot:
 ```
 python main.py
 ```

 Complete the setting through instructions, and keep the window open to ensure the Bot is running.

-To change the setting, please use following command:
+To change the setting, please use the following command:
 ```
 python main.py --mode=setting
 ```